FANG

 Share count has increased 58.2% over three years, indicating dilution.

-Over the past 12.7 years, a hypothetical investment of $100 in FANG would have grown to $587, compared to $532 for the S&P 500.
-That represents an annualized return of 15.0% vs 14.1% for the index — confirming FANG as a market-beating investment and the kind of quality company where buying during 200-week moving average touches has historically been rewarded.
+Over the past 12.8 years, a hypothetical investment of $100 in FANG would have grown to $522, compared to $554 for the S&P 500.
+FANG has returned 13.7% annualized vs 14.3% for the index, underperforming the broader market over this period.

 Free cash flow has been declining at a -100% compound annual rate.
 A deteriorating cash flow trend warrants extra scrutiny — the stock may be cheap for a reason.